patching...

 Long-Term

-Last fall, the City put the Theater out for a Request for Proposal (RFP).
+Last fall, the City put the Theater out for .
 After reviewing the variety of responses received, the Council directed our Community Development Director to commence discussions with the group that submitted the most appropriate and economically advantageous proposal.
 While transparency is always our goal, the details of the proposal and negotiations must remain confidential for the time being while specifics relating to the negotiations are ironed out.

 Unique aspects of this project exceed the capabilities of a municipality finance department.
 On Monday night, June 11, 2012, the Council voted to hire a financial assessment consulting group that specializes in complex financial transactions such as the one proposed, to assist us with the disposition of the Theater.
 They will analyze the feasibility of the project and the qualifications of the developer.